 At 3,937 feet, Medusa is the longest and highest coaster in Northern California.
 Dangle your feet in the air because you’ll be taking this one floorless.

 Medusa is not one for small talk — she cuts right to the chase.
 Battle a 150-foot hill and a 150-foot drop.
 Then brace yourself because you’re in for one of the tallest vertical loops in the world – a whopping 128 feet.
-This is followed immediately by a dreaded dive loop and a zero G roll.
+This is followed immediately by a daunting dive loop and a zero G roll.
 At 65 miles per hour and taking as much as 4.5 G’s, Medusa won’t be the only one with her hair standing on end.

 Get ready for the dreaded “sea serpent” roll.
 This is a super rare variety of a cobra loop, and Medusa is the first ride to ever attempt it.
 This double-inversion uncoils halfway between the first and second loop and spits you back out even faster in the same direction you started.